SC-SoftwareHS/EmergencyConnect/docs/api-integration-updated.md

 2. **Current Behavior**:
    - The system logs push notification details to the console and simulates successful delivery
    - No actual push notifications are sent
+   - Users need a push token registered to receive push notifications

 ## Testing Without API Keys